Otitis externa in animals: Treatment

 Treatment is usually by a dual regimen of ear cleaning and ear medication.
 Ear cleaning should be demonstrated by a veterinarian, due to the risk of pushing infected material deeper into the ear hole.

 The aim of cleaning is to remove any byproducts of the infection which lead to further irritation and discomfort, and may be in turn, causes of further infection.
 Good care often involves cleaning the ear daily, to prevent build-up and bring the infection under control.

 Ear medications are applied after cleaning and drying, and is usually in the form of ear drops or ointment applied daily or twice daily for one or two weeks.
 The type of infection must be identified by the veterinarian by examining a sample of ear exudate under a microscope, since bacterial infection will only respond to antibiotics, fungal infection to a fungicide, and ear mites to an insecticide.

+Terbinafine/betamethasone acetate was approved for veterinary use in the United States in March 2024.

 Specifics of treatment

 In mild cases, a product with anti-inflammatory, anti-fungal and anti-bacterial ingredients are often employed.
 In more severe cases, ear cleaning under sedation or anesthesia may be required and evaluation for otitis media may be indicated.
 Treatment for ear mites include ear drops that contain pyrethrins or an avermectin such as ivermectin or selamectin.

 Cleaning of the ears is very important for treatment of ear infections.
-Home remedy cleansing and antiseptic mixtures are made from isopropyl (rubbing) alcohol, boric acid, acetic acid (vinegar), and many herbal extracts in various proportions.
+Home remedy mixtures can be made from isopropyl (rubbing) alcohol, boric acid, and acetic acid (vinegar).
 In some recipes, povidone-iodine (betadine) is added as well.
 Some natural ear cleaners may slightly lower the pH levels in dogs' ears, making the ear less susceptible to recurring infections.
 Many commercial ear cleaners are also available in retail stores and online.